 A consolidated edition of the Building Regulations is available.
-This document contains information to illustrate which building work, or construction activity, must comply with the Building Regulations and what work falls outside the scope of the Regulations: Building Regulations 2010
+This document contains information to illustrate which building work, or construction activity, must comply with the Building Regulations.
+Also, what works fall outside the scope of the Regulations: Building Regulations 2010 .

-Schedule One of the Building Regulations contains the subject areas (or Parts) that need to be considered when making a Building Regulation application.
+Schedule One of the Building Regulations contains the subject areas (or parts).
+These need to be considered when making a Building Regulation application.

 Each subject area (or part) has a book that provides supporting information or guidance called an Approved Document.
-Copies of the Approved Documents can be downloaded free from Approved Documents
+To download a free copy of the Approved Documents, visit: Approved Documents (Gov.uk).

 Approved documents summary